alekszejg/portfolio_website/README.md

 - Portfolio Website Page: add text content for its UI/UX features
 - Portfolio Website Page: add photos at the end when almost done

-- (CLEANUP) Place _actions and _utils folders inside new _lib folder to keep them closer and fix any import problems which will come up

 MISSING CONTENT!!!
 1) /api/blogposts/post-data/route.ts needs to be checked and applied for blog or blog/[postID] pages